I ate at the Saved by the Bell restaurant and now my life is complete.

 Saved by the Bell ended twenty-four years ago.
 I left high school seventeen years ago.
 But, last week, I finally got that experience.
 I finally got to experience The Max.
 Or, at least, Saved by the Max.

-And it was my reaction again the morning reservations went on sale.
+And it was my reaction again the morning reservations opened and Saved by the Max Chicago tickets went on sale.

-Since reservations sold out so quickly, they extended the run for two more months and are still talking about extending it further.
+Since the Saved by the Bell restaurant reservations sold out so quickly, they ended up extending the run for two more months and are still talking about extending it further.
 When I arrived for my reservation there was a line of people down the block hoping to get a spot, so, as long as those lines keep up, I imagine extending is in the future.

-But, in any case, I got to experience The Max, Saved by the Max, on its second night.
+But, in any case, I got to experience The Max, the Saved by the Bell diner, Saved by the Max, on its second night.

 And it was everything I dreamed for it to be and more.